 - 1 1/2 teaspoon cumin

 - 1 teaspoon garlic powder

 - 1/4-1/2 teaspoon red pepper flakes (depending on spice preference)

 - 8 large eggs

 - Preheat oven to 350 degrees Fahrenheit.

 - Heat a large skillet over medium heat.
 Add avocado oil and let it get hot, about 30 seconds.
 Add pumpkin and cook 7-8 minutes, stirring occasionally, until browned and softened.
-Add kale and cook for another 1-2 minutes until slightly wilted.
-Add mushrooms and spices and cook for another 1-2 minutes until softened.
+Add kale and cook for another 1 minute until slightly wilted.
+Add mushrooms, spices, and salt and pepper and cook for another 1-2 minutes until softened.

 - Pour mixture into a greased pie pan.
-Add whisked eggs and stir to make sure everything is mixed well.
+Whisk eggs in a large bowl with salt and pepper.
+Add whisked eggs to the pie pan with the veggies and stir to make sure everything is mixed well.
 Bake for 25-30 minutes until eggs are cooked through.
 Enjoy!

 This post may contain affiliate links and I may make a little bit of money if you click on and purchase the products that are linked.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!